 - 1/8 teaspoon turmeric

 - 2 teaspoons fresh thyme leaves (or 1 tsp. dried)

-*Without cashews, one serving provides 96 calories and 1.28 calories from fat (11% calories from fat).
+*Nutritional info below includes cashews.
+Without cashews, one serving provides 96 calories and 1.28g fat (11% calories from fat).